pmop/effective-parakeet/README.md

 ## Tested under Ubuntu
 Should work well under any UNIX.

+## For evaluating TDD process

+Please, check the commit history.

 ## Some explanation

 We have some structured (not formally defined but implied) data that is sourced from the local disk file 'webserver.log'.